 - Map Reading/Directional Situations: Ability to correctly follow a series of written directions (north, south, east, west) or movements (left, right) within a general area; ability to locate destinations and follow/determine appropriate routes using a map and/or map index.

 - Decision Making: Ability to identify and comprehend critical elements of a situation and choose courses of action based on general policies and guidelines.

-- Report Writing/Written Communication: Correctly apply fundamentals of English grammar, spelling, punctuation, sentence structure, written expression, vocabulary and more.
+- Written Communication: Ability to correctly apply fundamentals of English grammar, spelling, punctuation, sentence structure, written expression, and vocabulary.

-- Reexamination Eligibility: If you fail the police recruit written test, you may retest every three (3) months provided the examination is open.
+Reexamination Eligibility: If you fail the police recruit written test, you may retest after 30 days provided the examination is open.
 If you pass the written exam, and your eligibility expires, you will not be permitted to take the police recruit written test again.
 If you wish to reapply after your eligibility expires, you should request a waiver of the written exam.

-- Graduation from a California P.O.S.T. approved Police Academy with a Basic Peace Officers course certificate or possession of a basic P.O.S.T. certificate.
+- Graduation from a basic law enforcement academy.
 A copy of the certificate must be attached to the application.

 If you have an emergency, dial 9-1-1.